This post may contain eBay affiliate links. Please read our disclosure policy.

 This is a factor that only you can determine.

-Risk appetite talks about how much risk you’re willing to take on to get your dream results.
+Risk appetite is how much you’re willing to take on to get your dream results.

-For some, investing a ton of money in a risky card can lead to a lot of stress and sleepless nights.
+For some, investing a lot of money in a risky card can lead to stress and sleepless nights.

 Others have more tolerance and are happy to take huge risks in hopes of a huge profit.